 So kilojoules matter.
 But so do the sources of those kilojules, Aragon says.
 More food means higher levels of glucose circulating in your blood.
 That creates metabolic stress, leading to inflammation, and inflammation can lead to a whole host of problems, including cancer and cardiovascular disease.
 So trying to build a more muscular body with junk food is like trying to build a log cabin with wood drenched in lighter fluid.

 Aragon directed me towards whole grains, which provide fibre that may help regulate blood glucose, and foods rich in antioxidants and omega-3 fatty acids to fight inflammation.
 Including these in your diet is one way how a skinny guy can build muscle.
 But I still dreaded the answer to my next question: How much will I have to eat?

 Myth 3: He has to eat till he bursts

 Aragon’s nutrition plan called for 10460 kiljoules on workout days, including 213 grams of protein.
 That much protein amounts to a kilogram of raw sirloin, or 34 large eggs!

-Myth 4: He must live in the gym
+Myth 4: A skinny guy must live in the gym

 Each week I worked out 4 or 5 days, training for up to 6 hours total.
 But if I felt physically or mentally drained, I skipped a workout or two.
 “If your body’s sore, it’s telling you it needs more time to recover,” Rooney says.
 I’m convinced that the extra rest time enhanced my results, giving my body the time it needed to recover and to come back stronger.